Peter Teigen, BSc (honours), MA, UKCP.

 I studied child development and cognitive neuropsychology as part of my undergraduate BSc (honours) psychology degree, after which I became a member of the British Psychological Society.
 After carrying out further studies I received a diploma in Cognitive Behavioural Therapy (CBT).
 Being inspired by the Gestalt approach in clinical practice, I trained as a Gestalt Psychotherapist at The Gestalt Centre London whilst developing theoretical studies at The London Metropolitan University.
 In 2009 I was awarded a Masters Degree in Gestalt Psychotherapy Studies, and received a Practitioner’s Diploma and membership with the United Kingdom Council for Psychotherapy (UKCP).

 I also work with couples, a qualification which I developed at The Centre for Systemic Constellations.
 In private Practice I work with couples as well as individuals.
-I support individuals to improve their environmental interactions, and with couples counselling the focus is particularly on the relationship between two people.
-The work with individuals must at some level address the individual’s relationship with themselves - across conflicted feelings, between feelings and thought, across time and in relation to significant others (parents, siblings, friends, lovers, etc) that we tend to ‘carry around’ with us.
+I support individuals in their interactions, and with couples counselling the focus is particularly on the relationship between people.
+The work with individuals must at some level address the individual’s relationship with themselves - across conflicted feelings, between feelings and thought, across time and in relation to significant others (parents, siblings, friends, lovers, etc) that we carry around with us.